Updated: June 15, 2021 by Zac Harding

 When selecting a salt-based softener, you’ll also have to consider if what suits your household is an upflow or a downflow system.
 Generally speaking, upflow water softeners are more favored, but downflow technology also has benefits to offer.

 Salt-Free Chemical Systems

-These types of softeners are a viable, incredibly efficient, and probably better option than salt-based systems (the Aquios FS-220C is a great example). but as they tend to be larger and more expensive than their sodium-based counterparts, they can be a little outside of most family budgets.
+These types of water softeners that do not require salt are a viable, incredibly efficient, and probably better option than salt-based systems (the Aquios FS-220C is a great example).
+However, as they tend to be larger and more expensive than their sodium-based counterparts, they can be a little outside of most family budgets.